ImperialPlugins/unturned-docker/README.md

 Example command to host a simple RocketMod 4 Unturned server:

-`docker run -it -e STEAM_USERNAME=myusername -e STEAM_PASSWORD=mypassword -p 27015:27015 -p 27016:27016 -e SERVER_TYPE=rm4 --restart unless-stopped --name myserverinstance imperialplugins/unturned`
+`docker run -it -p 27015:27015 -p 27016:27016 -e SERVER_TYPE=rm4 --restart unless-stopped --name myserverinstance imperialplugins/unturned`

 This will create a docker container that will listen on 27015 for Unturned and 27016 for Steam queries with RocketMod 4.
 It will automatically restart should the server shut down or crash.